qiyang-ustc/jaxeigs/README.md

-# jax_eigensolver
+# jaxeigs

-Rescure useful code in TensorNetwork by google for further personal usage.
+As we all known, until now, GPU version `eigs` is not supported in `JAX`.
+In this repo is a simple implementation of `eigs` in `JAX` by rescuing useful code in TensorNetwork by google.

+## Usage

+See `test.py` for usage.